elastic/kibana/x-pack/plugins/alerting/README.md

 **alertInstanceFactory(id)**

 One service passed in to alert types is an alert instance factory.
 This factory creates instances of alerts and must be used in order to fire actions.
+The id you give to the alert instance factory is a unique identifyer to the alert instance (ex: server identifier if the instance is about the server).
+The instance factory will use this identifier to retrieve state of previous instances with the same id.
 These instances support state persisting between alert type execution but will clear out once the alert instance stops firing.

 This factory returns an instance of `AlertInstance`.
 The alert instance class has the following methods, note that we have removed the methods that you shouldn't touch.